“The Cultural Core of Hinduism” by Timothy Paul (link)

 Christian Interaction With Hindus

-Living Water and Indian Bowl: An Analysis of Christian Failings in Communicating Christ to Hindus, with Suggestions towards Improvement, by Dayanand Bharati (link)
+Living Water and Indian Bowl: An Analysis of Christian Failings in Communicating Christ to Hindus, with Suggestions towards Improvement (revised), by Dayanand Bharati (2004)

 A practitioner’s account of Christian insensitivity and the valid reasons for Hindu resistance to the biblical message